tronikelis/sstash.nvim/README.md

 ## How it works

-When you leave neovim or call `SStash write`, a new session gets created with the cwd as the "id"
+When you leave neovim or call `SStash write`, a new session gets created with the cwd and name as the "id"

 Next time you open neovim and run `SStash [source]` the plugin will traverse your cwd parents until it finds a session (or doesn't) and then it sources that session, effectively making it just as